Gustermarker/Slicer/README.md

 > An STL file describes a raw, unstructured triangulated surface by the unit normal and vertices (ordered by the right-hand rule) of the triangles using a three-dimensional Cartesian coordinate system.

 <img src="https://cdn2.sculpteo.com/blog/wp-content/uploads/2019/06/uT6do-min.jpg" width="400">

+### How to slice:
+Since the triangle mesh only describes the surface of the model, an STL is essentially hollow.
+Knowing this, you can easily slice a triangle mesh to get the perimeter of the model.
+In a 2D coordinate system, if you take a triangle and draw a straight line through it, the line will always intersect two edges.
+The same holds true in 3D.
+If you take a triangle that is defined in 3D space, and you intersect it with a plane, the plane will intersect two edges (the only exception is when the triangle is parallel to the plane).
+Since all triangles are adjacent to eachother, if you find all triangle-plane intersection points and connect them with lines, you will have the perimieter.
+The drawing below demonstrates this: